 Truck drivers are required to comply with many more rules than passenger vehicle drivers in order to be allowed to drive a truck, such as obtaining a commercial driver’s license.
-Because of the physical demands of driving long hours for days on end and the dangers of a catastrophic truck wreck, truckers must also be medically fit to drive a big-rig truck.
+Because of the physical demands of driving long hours for days on end and the dangers of a catastrophic truck accident, truckers must also be medically fit to drive a big-rig truck.
 Here, we discuss medical certification rules that truck drivers are supposed to—but don’t always—follow that may result in the trucker causing a wreck.

 Medical Certification Requirements for Truck Drivers